A LASTING IMPACT

 This year, our presenters spoke to nearly 6,000 middle school and high school girls across nine states in just four weeks.
 Girls from around the United States spent time interacting with MIT women who are working in engineering and science every day.
 Our presenters reached young minds and

 teachers and made a lasting impact all over the states.

-Encouraging more women to get into the engineering fields is important to the long term competitiveness of our nation.
+Encouraging more women to get into STEM fields is important to the long term competitiveness of our nation.
 Statistics show that in the future, there will not be enough scientists and engineers to fill the available positions in industry and academia.
 The National Science Board warns,

 "If action is not taken now to change these trends, we could reach 2020 and find that the ability of U.S. research and education institutions to regenerate has been damaged and that their preeminence has been lost to other areas of the world."

 The board observes that the people entering the workforce today with graduate degrees made the decision to study mathematics and science back in middle school.
-Thus it is very important to improve the image of engineers to our middle school and high school girls and to encourage them to pursue these fields.
+Thus it is very important to improve the perception of STEM disciplines by middle school and high school girls in order to encourage them to pursue these fields.